-As Dorian nears, hurricane warning issued for parts of Florida; evacuations ordered on South Carolina coast
+As Dorian nears, hurricane warning issued for parts of Florida; evacuations ordered on Georgia, SC coasts

-A Hurricane warning has been issued for a stretch of Florida's Atlantic coast and a mandatory evacuation of South Carolina’s entire coast was ordered Sunday as powerful Hurricane Dorian threatens the United States.
+A Hurricane warning has been issued for a stretch of Florida's Atlantic coast and a mandatory evacuation of South Carolina’s entire coast as well as parts of Georgia was ordered Sunday as powerful Hurricane Dorian threatens the United States.

 Around 5:00 p.m. on Sunday, the National Hurricane Center issued its first hurricane warning for parts of Florida related to Dorian.